hverlin/Quest/README.md

 Probably not yet, the full list is on that page.
 (See supported modules).
 You can file an issue if you would like a particular app to be supported.

 Feel free to contribute to Quest if you would like a particular service to be supported.
-There is no guide on how to add a new service yet but you simply copy-paste an existing module and start from there.
+There are no guides on how to add a new service yet but you can simply copy-paste an existing module and start from there.

 > Why is this an Electron app?
 Electron app are big and often slow.

 Without Electron, this application would probably not exist.
-I wish there would be another way to build a cross-platform app in such an easy way.
-(but obviously, downloading a 70Mb application that renders a simple search UI is far from optimal)
+I wish there would be another way to build a cross-platform app in such an easy way. (but obviously, downloading a 70Mb application that renders a simple search UI is far from optimal)

 ## Development